Joan Oliver i Sallarès: Resistance and transition

 In 1948 Joan Oliver came back to Barcelona, where Franco's regime was characterized by authoritarianism and repression.
 He was imprisoned for three months in the Model prison of Barcelona.
 Three years later he received the Prize of the French Republic President in the floral games of Paris, for the translation into Catalan of The Misanthrope by Molière.
 He translated and adapted works of several authors - for example Anton Chekhov.
 In 1960 his more emblematic work appeared: Vacances Pagades (Paid Holidays).
 It is a skeptical work, sarcastic too, where a great appointment with the social and political reality of the country is shown.
 Oliver makes an acid crictisim to the capitalism, the consumer society and the Franco dictatorship.
 With the death of the dictator and democracy entry, he was especially displeased with the dominant politicians, denouncing the betrayal that meant the transition.
 In year 1982 he rejected the Creu de Sant Jordi award.
 He became an uncomfortable character for the politicians, who was necessary to corner.
 Nothing of all this, however, prevented him from being considered one of the five best Catalan poets of the 20th century.
 In 1986 he died in Barcelona and was buried in his natal city, Sabadell.

 Works

-Creator of a very diverse work, his poetry is influenced by realism, with a skeptical tone, and influenced by the effects of the Spanish Civil War and the subsequent family's exile.
-His narrative style is clearly marked by the irony against all the established conventions.
+Creator of various works, his poetry is influenced by realism, with a skeptical tone, and influenced by the effects of the Spanish Civil War and the subsequent family's exile.
+His narrative style is often marked by irony against established conventions.